The White Lotus Secret Society and the Demise of Mongol Rule in China

 A painting of Shizu, better known as Kublai Khan, as he would have appeared in the 1260s ( Public Domain )

 In time, however, the teachings of the White Lotus Society changed, especially when the common people began developing their own ideas about this religion.
-One of the most notable of these is the belief that the Buddha would descend from Heaven to bring salvation to mankind.
+One of the most notable of these changes is the belief that the Buddha would descend from Heaven to bring salvation to mankind.
 Thus, the White Lotus Society had begun to take on a millenarian character.
-It may be added that this millenarian aspect of the movement was particularly attractive when the government was weak and corrupt, which caused suffering amongst the common people.
+And this millenarian aspect of the movement was particularly attractive when the government was weak and corrupt, which caused suffering among the common people.

 - A Final Resting Place Fit for an Emperor: The Thirteen Tombs of the Ming Dynasty